 The main purpose of the WG is to find practical solutions (or answers) to practical problems.
 Capital market participants are often confronted with varying practices among the numerous practitioners active in Luxembourg, including when it comes to compliance, accounting, presentation of the financial statements, clearing, reporting, or general legal questions, and the purpose of the group will be to identify any recurring problems or inconsistencies in such practices and to analyse whether it is possible to work out practical recommendations and good market standards which address such issues.

-The main purpose of the Securitisation and ATAD Task Force is to provide guidance on the implementation of the EU Securitisation Regulation and ATAD for Luxembourg securitisation vehicles.
-The aim is to identify unclear topics in typical securitisation structures, discuss the issues and propose technical positions from the perspective of the market participants.
+The main purpose of the Tax working group is to examine all tax issues and provide guidance and proposal to improve the Luxembourg tax framework.
+The aim is to identify unclear topics in typical securitisation structures, likes the implementation of ATAD or the VAT aspects of the CLO´s management fees, discuss the issues and propose technical positions from the perspective of the market participants.
 The outcome will be position papers and interpretations issued by the LuxCMA.
-The Securitisation and ATAD Task Force intends to work closely with policy makers and other associations on common topics.
+The Tax working group intends to work closely with policy makers and other associations on common topics.